occupyhere/occupy.here/README.md

 There are a couple things you can do to modify your router to make it to help guide users to the right place.

-### Change the base redirect

-  * Edit `/www/index.html` to redirect to the forum URL (with the wildcard DNS below, you can choose a non-standard URL like `http://ows.offline/cgi-bin/forum.cgi`)

 ### Set up a wildcard DNS entry

 It's a good idea to resolve all domains to `192.168.1.1`.
 This will make the router